 University faculty may be supported part-time through funded release time during the academic year and full-time in the summer by outside-funded research or other activities.
-Based on the University academic year work calendar (nine-months), faculty members on an academic year appointment may work for three (3) months in the summer without conflicting with their academic year obligations to Alabama A&M University.
+Based on the University academic year work calendar (nine months), faculty members on an academic year appointment may work for three (3) months in the summer without conflicting with their academic year obligations to Alabama Agricultural and Mechanical University.

-All nine-month faculty are eligible for three (3) months full-time employment on outsidefunded projects provided this arrangement does not conflict with guidelines of the funding agency.
-Approval must be granted by appropriate administrative officials, in advance, and funds for three (3) months employment must be available under the grant/contract agreement.
+All nine-month faculty are eligible for three (3) months full-time employment on outside-funded projects provided this arrangement does not conflict with guidelines of the funding agency.
+Approval must be granted by appropriate administrative officials, in advance, and funds for up to three (3) months employment must be available under the grant/contract agreement.